 - Make sure all linked libraries have the textures packed.
 If needed, pack them individually using the instructions from step 1

-- Use the "Pack Blender Libraries" command.
-This command is not present in the main menu, so you need to press spacebar (in Blender up to 2.79) or F3 (starting with Blender 2.80) and then search for it.
+- For older Blender versions, this command is not present in the main menu, so you need to press spacebar (in Blender up to 2.79) or F3 (starting with Blender 2.80) and then search for it.

-- For Blender 2.90 and newer, if the "Pack Blender Libraries" command does not appear in the F3 search box, do the following:
+- For Blender 2.9x , if the "Pack Blender Libraries" command does not appear in the F3 search box, do the following:

 If you are using an older version of Blender, you should note that fonts cannot be packed in the .blend files.
 This is a limitation of Blender.
 If you prefer to use packed files and use fonts, the only workaround for this is to convert the fonts to curves.
 Here's how to do it: